FM broadcasting: New Zealand

 Like Australia, New Zealand adopted the FM format relatively late.
 As was the case with privately owned AM radio in the late 1960s, it took a spate of 'pirate' broadcasters to persuade a control-oriented, technology-averse government to allow FM to be introduced after at least five years of consumer campaigning starting in the mid-1970s, particularly in Auckland.
-An experimental FM station, FM 90.7, was broadcast in Whakatane in early 1982.
+An experimental FM station, FM 90.7, was broadcast in Whakatāne in early 1982.
 Later that year, Victoria University of Wellington's Radio Active began full-time FM transmissions.
 Commercial FM licences were finally approved in 1983, with Auckland-based 91FM and 89FM being the first to take up the offer.
 Broadcasting was deregulated in 1989.

 Like many other countries in Africa and Asia that drive on the left, New Zealand imports vehicles from Japan.
 The standard radios in these vehicles operate on 76-to-90 MHz, which is not compatible with the 88-to-108 MHz range.
 Imported cars with Japanese radios can have FM expanders installed which down-convert the higher frequencies above 90 MHz.
 New Zealand has no indigenous car manufacturers.

 Trinidad and Tobago

-Trinidad and Tobago's first FM Radio station was 95.1FM, now rebranded as 951 Remix, was launched in March 1976 by the TBC Radio Network.
+Trinidad and Tobago's first FM radio station was 95.1FM, now rebranded as 951 Remix, which was launched in March 1976 by the TBC Radio Network.